hetima/gitupdt/README.md

 3. If you choose `uv sync`, dependencies will be updated
 4. You can also choose to cancel and update manually later

-Note: If there are changes in `pyproject.toml`, the `requirements.txt` change confirmation will not be performed.

 ## Changelog

 ### 1.1.1